aireilly/openshift-mkdocs/docs/scalability_and_performance/scaling-cluster-monitoring-operator.md

 OpenShift Container Platform exposes metrics that the Cluster Monitoring Operator collects and stores in the Prometheus-based monitoring stack.
 As an administrator, you can view dashboards for system resources, containers, and components metrics in the OpenShift Container Platform web console by navigating to **Observe** → **Dashboards**.

-## Prometheus database storage requirements
+## Prometheus database storage requirements {#prometheus-database-storage-requirements_cluster-monitoring-operator}

 Red Hat performed various tests for different scale sizes.